 Once you are armed with certification, it is essential that you start to build up some first-hand experience, either by applying for business analyst roles, or by taking on clear business analysis responsibilities within a current role.
 The important thing is that you are working to identify business needs and recommend solutions to problems.

 The BCS Advanced International Diploma may also be useful for demonstrating expertise in this area.
 In addition to this, it is also important to learn as much about business analysis as possible.
-One of the books that is highly regarded in the field is the Business Analysis Body of Knowledge, or BABOK for short.
+One of the books that is highly regarded in this field is the Business Analysis Body of Knowledge (BABOK).

 Gaining Expertise and Advanced Certification

-At this stage, you will already be a certified business analyst, working full-time in a business analyst role, or equivalent.
+At this stage, you would typically be a certified business analyst, working full-time in a business analyst role, or equivalent.
 You may even have progressed up the ladder further, operating as a senior business analyst or as a consultant.
 However, there is still scope for further qualifications and certification to be gained.

 One notable example of advanced certification would be the BCS-endorsed Expert BA Award.
 This serves as formal recognition that you are a senior business analyst, with the capacity to carry out a range of complex business analysis activities and that you possess the necessary knowledge to engage with stakeholders.